Baqend/guide/src/index.md

 ### Google Cloud Messaging (GCM)

-To enabled push notifications for Android devices baqend needs your GCM API key.
-The key can be saved in the baqend settings view of your app.
+To enabled push notifications for Android devices Baqend needs your GCM API key.
+The key can be saved in the Baqend settings view of your app.

 To get your API key browse to the [Google Developers Console](https://console.developers.google.com/), open *Enable and manage APIs*, create or chose your app, click on *Credentials* on the left side.
-If you already created an server key, copy it from the list and save it at the baqend settings view of your app, otherwise click on *Create credentials* -> *API key* -> *Server key* to create a new api key.
+If you already created an server key, copy it from the list and save it at the Baqend settings view of your app, otherwise click on *Create credentials* -> *API key* -> *Server key* to create a new api key.
 It's important, that the field *Accept requests from these server IP addresses* is empty.